-The KJV uses the term “Holy Ghost” and “Holy Spirit” interchangeably.
-So, we are supposed to be spiritually minded, or spiritual, and God promised to give to us a gift of the Holy Spirit to be a guide for us.
+The KJV uses the terms “Holy Ghost” and “Holy Spirit” interchangeably.
+So, we are supposed to be spiritually minded, or spiritual, and God promised to give us a gift of the Holy Spirit to be a guide for us.
 The Holy Spirit would teach us all things, bring all things to our remembrance and act as a comforter.
-Biblical spirituality then, is not a checklist of rules, but rather an ongoing interaction with the Holy Spirit.
-He teaches we learn.
-He leads we follow.
-He comforts we rest.
+Biblical spirituality, then, is not a checklist of rules but rather an ongoing interaction with the Holy Spirit.
+He teaches, we learn.
+He leads, we follow.
+He comforts, we rest.

 Christians miss out on so much of what was intended for them when they belittle the Holy Spirit.
 How do we belittle the Holy Spirit?
 There are many ways.
 One way is to limit the Holy Spirit.
 We can limit the Holy Spirit by erroneously believing that only certain people, such as pastors, experience its leading.

 The Word of God never limited the Holy Spirit in this way.
 Whenever it is spoken of in the Bible it is spoken of as a gift for all Christians.
 We can also belittle the Holy Spirit by taking spiritual practices and giving them over to the world.
 This is what has happened with the New Age Movement.

 The New Age Movement has successfully scared Christians away from vital spiritual practices by simply controlling the meaning of certain words.
 Words that have Biblical roots have been twisted and distorted to the point that, when uttered today, Christians immediately shy away.